Claire Luchette

 Claire Luchette is an American author.
 They published their first novel, Agatha of Little Neon, in 2021, a book featuring Sisters of the Catholic church.
 Luchette was honored with a "5 under 35" designation by the National Book Foundation in 2021 and was a 2020 National Endowment for the Arts Fellow and a 2020 James Merrill House Fellow in Stonington, CT.
 Before publishing their first novel, Luchette's short story "New Bees" won a 2020 Pushcart Prize.
+They are the recipient of the 2025 Whiting Award in Fiction.

 Luchette attended Brown University as an undergraduate where they studied English.
 Later, Luchette received a Master of Fine Arts degree from the University of Oregon.
 They are a Chicago native and currently live in New York.